Alvearie/HRI/index.md

 ### Batches

-The data often has organizational requirements to be processed together as a dataset called a [batch](glossary.md#batch).
-Processing can occur with either a partial batch or an entire batch.
-For these reasons, the Health Record Ingestion service has been built with to support batch dataset processing.
+Health Record Datasets often have organizational requirements to be processed together "as a set" (partially or in their entirety) when moving the data into a new cloud instance.
+Hence, the Health Record Ingestion service has been built with support to process a dataset as a batch.
+See [batch](glossary.md#batch) for a detailed definition.

 The Data Integrator determines how much data goes into a batch.
 The Management API provides support for starting, completing, terminating, and searching for batches.
 Any change to a batch results in a message being written to the associated notification topic in Kafka.